mexerica/BasicRpg/README.md

 # BasicRpg
-A rpg made in tic 80
+A rpg made in tic 80 whit lua.
-In development
+* In development